Removing Emotional Blocks to Success

 The natural way

-If you see a very small child fall over and bang her knee, she will typically whimper a bit and then look for her Mum or someone she knows and run towards that person, be held warmly, kissed better and have a good cry.
-If the parent allows that to happen, she will cry and cry and then stop and go back to what she was doing full of energy and fully recovered.
+If you see a very small child fall over and bang her knee, she will typically whimper a bit and then look for her Mum or someone she knows who cares and run towards that person.
+Her carer will hold her warmly and kiss her better, and the child will cry.
+If the carer allows that to happen, she will cry and cry and then stop and go back to what she was doing, full of energy and fully recovered.

-This is the natural way we recover from hurts, by finding another person and that person listening, supporting, accepting and helping us express our feelings fully.
-This can be by talking, laughing, sweating, shaking, crying, angry movements (a “tantrum”) or yawning.
+This behaviour is the natural way we recover from hurts: by finding another person and having that person listen, support, accept, and help us express our feelings fully.
+We do this by talking, laughing, sweating, shaking, crying, engaging in angry movements (a “tantrum”), or yawning.

-You will all have done something really silly sometimes, I know I have, and when to talk about it to a friend you laugh and get hot.
-After this, you realise it was not as bad as all that and that you have learned something valuable that you can use in future and what you did was based on your best thinking at the time.
+You will all have done something silly sometimes—I know I have.
+You laugh and get hot when you talk about it with a friend.
+After this, you realise it was not as bad as all that and that you have learned something valuable to use in the future.
+What you did was based on your best thinking at the time.
 You get new insights after your emotional release.

-Unfortunately, there are some problems with using the natural process in organisations.
-The first is that that most organisations do not encourage or accept the free and full expression of feelings.
-Yet doing so is the best way to free the intelligence of their staff and thus improve the organisation’s ability to deliver.
-The second is that most of us don’t appreciate the value of paying attention to others and allowing or encouraging other people to express their feelings.
+Unfortunately, there are some problems with organisations using natural processes.
+First, most organisations do not encourage or accept the free and full expression of feelings.
+Doing so is the best way to free the intelligence of their staff and thus improve the organisation’s ability to deliver.
+Second, most of us don’t appreciate the value of paying attention to others and allowing or encouraging other people to express their feelings.
 It does not have to be this way.

 Every attempt we make to listen to people or to help them listen to each other will help.